Class CreateJobOutput

 Literal values (Optional): You can specify literal values anywhere in the

-object.
-For example, you can include them as a file name prefix or as a delimiter between{resolution}
+ThumbnailPatternobject.
+For example, you can include them as a file name prefix or as a delimiter between{resolution}and{count}. -

 When creating thumbnails, Elastic Transcoder automatically saves the files in the format (.jpg or .png) that appears in the preset that you specified in the